Health and Well Being

-If you get sick while living on campus, you can visit Miami's Student Health Services (SHS).
-Located at 421 S. Campus Ave., the Health Services Center is is an outpatient facility staffed by physicians, nurse practitioners, registered nurses, and medical assistants offering primary care, gynecology, urgent care, and immunization services.
-SHS also provides laboratory, x-ray, and pharmacy services for students seen at the Health Services Center.
-(Transportation is also provided for ill or injured students by calling 513-529-2277.)
-If you need care when the health service is closed, or if you need emergency care, you go to Oxford's McCullough-Hyde Hospital, which is only a short distance from campus.
+If you get sick while living on campus, you can visit Miami's Student Health Service (SHS).
+Located at 421 S. Campus Ave., the Health Services Center is an outpatient facility staffed by physicians, nurse practitioners, registered nurses, and medical assistants offering primary care, gynecology, and immunization services.
+SHS also provides laboratory and pharmacy services.
+If you need care when the health service is closed, or if you need emergency care, go to Oxford's McCullough-Hyde Hospital, which is only a short distance from campus.

-All services provided by SHS (except for anonymous HIV testing) are billed to the student's health insurance company; any co-pay required may be made with Visa or MasterCard or charged to the student's bursar bill.
+All services provided by Student Health Service are billed to the student's health insurance company or can be paid with Visa or MasterCard or charged to the student's bursar bill.
+Any patient responsibility after insurance has paid its portion will be billed to the student's bursar bill.
 To ensure that you have health coverage, a charge for health insurance (purchased through an independent company) is included on your bursar bill.
 You may already be covered by your parents' policy, however.
 If so, you can waive this charge, and your account will be credited.
 You'll get more information on that with your bill for fall semester.